bartmichu/urbstat/README.md

 ## Configuration

-- Default options are configured in `.env.defaults` file, do not modify this file
+- Default options are configured in `.env.defaults` file, do not modify that file
 - Set your custom options in `.env` file, check `.env.example` for available options